bamerf/magic/README.md

 - Back-end API created with `Express` to provide random colors to the UI

+---

 ### `Technologies & Libraries Utilised`

-- React Hooks
+- Hooks
 - blotter.js
-- React-spring
+- react-spring
-- React-gradient
+- react-gradient